This article contains compensated links; please read my disclaimer for more information.

 Flights and accommodation

-And if you have the possibility to travel offseason you will save the most – because hotels and airlines want to cover their marginal costs.
+And if you can travel off-season, you will save the most – because hotels and airlines want to cover their marginal costs.

-I am a huge fan of short trips – city breaks, mountain hikes, and three weeks vacations.
+I am a huge fan of short trips – city breaks and mountain hikes.
 I get easily bored and restless staying long in one place.
 I like beaches but for short amount of time and prefer places that offer both relaxation and activities.
-Places with history and ancient or 18-century architecture are definitely favorite.
+Places with history and ancient or 18-century architecture are favorite.
 And road trips are the top of the icing.

-If you have any questions please feel free to reach out here
+If you have any questions or suggestions of your own, please feel free to share it with me here